 Exercising and playing sports is good for you!
 But sometimes you can injure yourself when playing a great game through a simple accident, poor technique, improper warm up, and of course, a lack of cross-training.
 While injury can strike anyone at any time, age certainly does play a role in flexibility and your ability to recover.
 If you get hurt, please stop playing and seek qualified medical attention to begin your recovery.
 Integrated Pain Consultants offers a variety of treatments for athletes of all kinds to help assist you in your journey back to peak fitness and health.
-Conventional minimally invasive treatments for sports injuries include injections, stem cell therapy, and platelet-rich plasma (PRP) injections to supercharge your body’s own healing powers.
+Conventional minimally invasive treatments for sports injuries include a variety of injections, chiropractic care, and treatments to help resolve your pain.
 Learn more by calling (480) 626-2552 today.

 The Achilles Tendon is located on the back of the leg and connects the heel to the calf.
 Achilles tendonitis starts as a dull pain and is more severe after climbing stairs, running, or sprinting.